Search

 What is the entrance fee for Saklikent?

-The entrance fee for Saklikent National Park is 10 TL per person, which is less than $1, and they only accept cash.
+The entrance fee for Saklikent National Park is about 1 EUR, and they only accept cash.

 When does Saklikent National Park open?